PandasThumb/pandasthumb.github.io/_posts/2017/2017-02-25-why-i-support-march-for-science.md

 What I fear, however, is that the March will become politicized in a different way: It will be seen as a liberal activity, and science itself will be seen as a liberal activity.
 Indeed, it may already be seen that way: Most of the denialism that I cited above is entertained by the right wing; only vaccine denialism is prominent among liberals.
 Indeed, I found the following exchange on the March website.
 A punctuationally challenged individual wrote,

->... the president is not a symbol of america, he's a symbol or ignorance and stupidity. it's no longer the 1970's america. learn to use a computer for [expletive] sake
+>... the president is not a symbol of america, he's a symbol or [sic] ignorance and stupidity. it's no longer the 1970's america. learn to use a computer for [expletive] sake

 to which someone replied,